jgorman/rails_ubuntu/README.md

 directory structure.

 ```
-my@my-mac myapp $ bundle exec cap production deploy --hosts=vagrant-box
+my@mymac myapp $ bundle exec cap production deploy --hosts=vagrant-box
 ```

 The `deploy` process will run any pending database migrations using `db:migrate`.
-If you did not create a fresh local database and are using a separate database server, the migration will run and your production database will be updated to match the new schema structure.
+If you did not create a local database server and are using a separate database machine, the migration will run and your production database will be updated to match the new schema structure.

-Anything more than db:migrate is too dangerous to automate.
+Anything more than `db:migrate` is too dangerous to automate for a production environment so Capistrano leaves it for us to complete manually.

 If you have an empty local database that needs more setup than a migration, or if the migration from an empty database fails for any reason you can